-The two-bar tenor recitative must be the shortest ever written and is included for narrative purposes, dainty strings accompanying the simple statement: ‘Jesus Spoke to Simon’.
+The two-bar tenor recitative must be the shortest ever written and is included for narrative purposes, dainty strings accompanying the simple statement: ′Jesus said to Simon-----.

-It comes as no surprise, therefore that the following aria which, like that for tenor follows immediately, is for bass.
-It informs Simon that he should fear nothing since we should, from this time, be ‘catching men’.
-This is a simple uncluttered ritornello movement without obbligato ensuring that the Saviour’s words may not be obscured.
-It is united by the tripping figure (that of ‘joy’) first heard in the continuo line but quickly borrowed by the singer.
+It comes as no surprise, therefore, that the aria which follows immediately, is for bass.
+It informs Simon that he should fear nothing since we should, from this time, be ′catching men′.
+This is a simple uncluttered ritornello movement without obbligato ensuring that the Saviour′s words may not be obscured.
+It is united by the tripping figure (that of ′joy′) first heard in the continuo line but quickly borrowed by the singer.

 Particularly noticeable are the four occasions on which the vocal line uses bare crotchets to declaim----from now on you will catch men---- (commencing in bars 4, 21, 35 and 44).